1. Introduction

 Do not forget to save the form in order to calculate the residual risk.

-When an asset is selected in the analysis:
+The below screenshot shows an asset selected in the analysis:

 Specific Risk